SubsonicGroupFinder/SGF-LEGACY/README.md

   * Python3 Django for the backend
   ** All apps in django are api's there are no templates
   * React, HTML, CSS, JS for the front end
-  * Database - undecided
+  * Database - SQL/mySQL
-  * server - undecided
+  * server - cpanel/goDaddy

 ## Dev Environement
   * make sure that you have python3 installed